Access Control Flags

 }

-The corresponding query for this policy is data.policy.allow, because we
+The corresponding query for this policy is data.policy.allow.

 Notes

---allow-policyand--verify-policyflags.
-This still works, but the policy will be treated as a V0 policy for backward compatibility.
-It’s recommended to specify a bundle so you can set the language version directly in the bundle manifest. - By standard OPA convention, we consider a policy to be “allowed” if the query
+.regofile instead of a bundle to--allow-policyor--verify-policystill works for backward compatibility (treated as V0).
+Using a bundle is recommended so you can set the Rego language version in the bundle manifest. - By OPA convention, a policy is considered “allowed” if the query produces

-is exactly one result with exactly one element that has the value
+exactly one result with a single element whose value is

 true. - Policy evaluation timeout is the same as the connection timeout.
 If a policy takes more time to execute than the specified connection timeout, the connection will fail.